opencap/protocol/API/AliasManagement.md

 No Authorization (Public method)

-Authenticates a user to be able to use a JWT to authenticate at the other endpoints.
-The JWT must at least contain the expiration date.
+Returns a JWT to authenticate at the other endpoints.
+The JWT must contain the expiration datetime.
+The authorization token is submitted as a header in the other requests.

 Request: